LITERACY ADVOCATES

 Statement of Purpose

-Our mission is to stop the school-to-prison pipeline by advocating for underprivileged students and using legal tools to reform underachieving public schools in New York.
-Furthermore, we organize literacy interventions for disadvantaged children, including children in foster care, incarcerated youths, and adults.
+Our long term goal is to stop the school-to-prison pipeline by advocating for underprivileged students and using legal tools to reform underachieving public schools in New York.
+Furthermore, we organize literacy interventions for disadvantaged children, including children in foster care.
+One of our long term goals is to legislate for funding to provide online remediation for incarcerated youths, and adults.

 Studies indicate that 80% of youths brought before courts have weak literacy skills (National Assessment of Literacy, 2016).
 In addition, almost half of the population of incarcerated adults have dyslexia (Moody, 2000), and three out of four people on welfare cannot read (National Assessment of Literacy, 2016).